FIRST TIME MASSAGE: WHAT TO EXPECT

 Once you have disrobed to your comfort level, climb in between the sheets on the table and just relax.
-Your therapist will knock on the door, barely open and ask if you are ready.
+Your therapist will knock on the door to confirm you are ready.
+They will not enter until you invite them to do so.

-At the time your therapist enters the room, and lays their hands upon you; that is when your session will begin.
+At the time your therapist enters the room, and lays their hands upon you; that is when your 60 or 90 minute session begins.
 Your therapist is now your partner in a healing relationship.
 In this partnership, it is important that both client and therapist feel comfortable at all times.